• Skip to primary navigation

 • ½ cup butter one stick

-• ⅔ cup Gluten Free Flour Blend cup for cup style (I like Pamela’s GF Artisan Blend)
+• ⅔ cup Gluten Free Flour Blend cup for cup style - or conventional flour if you aren't gluten-free

 • ⅔ cup sugar or coconut sugar